Migrating Legacy Applications

 actions

-: this folder is intended for backend source code for all serverless actionsweb-src
+: folder for back-end source code of all serverless actions.web-src

-: this folder is intended for frontend source code such as html templates, react components, JS, CSStest
+: folder for front-end source code such as html templates, react components, JS, CSS.test

-: this folder is intended for back-end action unit tests and integration testse2e
+: folder for back-end action unit and integration tests.e2e

-: this file describes the backend actions you would like to deploy or to redeploy.- The manifest file contents should adhere to the OpenWhisk deployment YAML specification.
-Once defined, the CLI use this file to deploy or redeploy actions.
-You might see values like
+file contents should adhere to the OpenWhisk deployment YAML specification.
+Once defined, the CLI uses this file to deploy or redeploy actions.
+You might see values like$CUSTOMER_PROFILE_TENANT

-listed on this page.
-These are environment variables that you can define in your.env
+listed on this page; they are environment variables that can be defined in the.env

 file.